ErikFos/build_workshop/exercises/2_Build_Apps/2_build-apps-workflow-trigger/build-apps-workflow-trigger.md

 >
 >- You can instead do the second one, **[Import Project](#option-2---import-project)**, which will bypass the nitty gritty of adding and stylizing components, and instead teach you how to import an SAP Build Apps project into an existing project.
 This way is much faster.

+I would recommend you to try out option 1 to get an understanding of how to build a very basic app!

 ### Option 1 - Basic steps